dwmkerr/chatgpt-diagrams-extension/README.md

-manifest.json  # the extension definition and metadata content.ts     # the content script, runs on chatgpt browser tabs, renders the diagrams options.html   # the UI for the options page options.js     # the logic for the options page setup-jest.js  # utility to configure testing environment lib/           # bulk of the logic for the extension
+manifest.json  # the extension definition and metadata content.ts     # the content script, runs on chatgpt browser tabs, renders the diagrams options.html   # the UI for the options page options.ts     # the logic for the options page setup-jest.js  # utility to configure testing environment lib/           # bulk of the logic for the extension
 ```